rg-3/salah.rb/readme.md

 **2.**

-Prayer times are calculated by a school and by default countries are assigned to particular schools, according to the [PrayerTimes.date docs](https://prayertimes.date/api/docs/today).
+Prayer times are calculated according to a school and by default the `Ithna Ashari` school is used.
-If you would like to use a particular school different than to the default for your country, you can provide the `school: ...` option and you can find a list of schools using `Salah.schools`.
+If you would like to use a different school, you can provide the `school: ` option.
+A list of schools can be found with `Salah.schools`.

 **2.1** `Salah.schools`